rgwood/ReiTunes/reitunes/SONOS_TESTING.md

 The reverse-order playback poll test was checked by temporarily removing the ordering guard: it failed at the stale response, as intended.
 The guard was restored afterward.

 ## Remaining limits

+The media-session tests invoke the registered callbacks while keeping the browser's real Media Session API.
+They verify command routing, not delivery from physical media keys.
+Firefox on Linux can withhold global media keys when a tab has no local playback; setting metadata and `playbackState` alone does not activate its native controls.
+See [Firefox's controller activation rules](https://searchfox.org/firefox-main/source/dom/media/mediacontrol/MediaController.cpp).
+Check physical keys separately with both a browser-to-Sonos handoff and a fresh tab that starts on Sonos.

 These scenarios cover the previously listed follow-ups.
 They do not model every combination of faults.
 Useful future incidents to capture include owner changes during an in-flight retry, successful refresh racing with disconnect, and additional mute/volume failures.
 A missing group never causes automatic selection of a replacement group.
 The two-controller test asserts eventual convergence, not an arbitrary winner between simultaneous commands.